faldama19/FabianAldama/README.md

 [instagram]: https://www.instagram.com/faldama19/
 [linkedin]: https://www.linkedin.com/in/fabián-aldama/

-<b> 🌱 I’m currently learning skills needed to work as a Security Analyst in a Security Operations Centre</b>
+<br/><h2> 🌱 I’m currently learning skills needed to work as a Security Analyst in a Security Operations Centre</h2>
 <!--
 **joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.